bagder/daniel.haxx.se/about.md

 ## A new home: wolfSSL

 In February 2019 I joined wolfSSL to do commercial curl support and work on curl full-time. wolfSSL is an American company.
-I'm the only Swede working for wolfSSL and I could continue to work from home.
+I am the only Swede working for wolfSSL and I could continue to work from home.
 I love it.

 At the time I started I was still not allowed entry to the US so I was not even able to visit my new colleagues.